 General obligation bonds are bonds issued by state and local municipalities that are backed by the full faith, credit, and taxing power of the issuer.

-The portfolio’s level of interest rate sensitivity (duration)2 was kept in line with the benchmark.3
+Finally, your account’s level of interest rate sensitivity (duration)2 was kept in-line with the benchmark3.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917